MEETSEVANI/TouristGuideMapApp/README.md

 # Tourist Guide Map App

-StAuth10244: I Your Name, YourStudentID certify that this material is my original work.
+StAuth10244: I Meet Sevani, 000924119 certify that this material is my original work.
 No other person's work has been used without due acknowledgement.
 I have not made my work available to anyone else.

 ## Overview